Recipes

 How Recipes connects back to the rest of the site

-Learn, cook, then step back into the deeper pages only when the cooking opens a larger question.
+Learn, cook, then return to the deeper pages only when the cooking asks for more.

-If the blocker is grain type, fermentation behavior, or pantry language, use the deeper subject pages first.
+If the blocker is grain type, fermentation behavior, or pantry language, go to the deeper subject pages first.

 Use GuidesCook from the live question